 The surest way to save money in your household is not to spend it, right?
 That is not necessarily what I mean when I say hold off and have a plan.
 This goes back to what I was saying in an earlier post in this series about delayed gratification.

 But, through the wisdom of my husband, I have learned patience in purchasing.
-We have held off on much of our spending until just the right time and often have been rewarded by a lower price (either through a coupon or a sale, or both.
+We have held off on much of our spending until just the right time.
+Often we have been rewarded by a lower price – either through a coupon or a sale, or both.

 What to do in the meantime?
-Create a plan!